 After receiving a Congressional Gold Medal on October 6, 1994 (14 years before being removed from the Terrorism Watchlist), President Nelson Mandela said: "At the end, goodwill prevailed.
 At the end, the overwhelming majority, both black and white, decided to invest in peace."
 This is my prayer for the land that has given hope to so many.
 In years to come may you look back at the courage you found, and the enhanced love you have for our United States of America.

 I was awarded the Goddard College Alumni Arts Award 2015.

 I graduated with a Master of Fine Arts: Interdisciplinary Arts from Goddard College, Vermont in 2014 majoring in Advanced Narrative Non-Fiction and Digital Photography.

-As a journalist, an authorized biographer of Nelson Mandela, as well as a speech writer and ghostwriter, I have been privileged to witness the best in the great and had the time to ponder their flaws.
+As a journalist, author, authorized biographer of Nelson Mandela, and ghostwriter, I have been privileged to witness the best in the great and had the time to ponder their flaws.
 I am struck by the fact that humility and a true love of people is the mark of greatness.

-Current affairs writers are witnesses to history and so our responsibility to truth-telling and fairness is eternal.
+Journalists are the first writers of history and so our responsibility to truth-telling and fairness is eternal.

-Born in Johannesburg, South Africa, I covered anti-apartheid resistance in South Africa as a journalist before resigning to become an activist against apartheid.
-I also worked in Japan and Argentina, I reported on politics and economics.
+Born in Johannesburg, South Africa, I reported on anti-apartheid resistance and economics in South Africa.
+In Japan and Argentina, I reported on politics and economics.
 Publications I have worked for include the Los Angeles Times, Independent, Guardian, Washington Post, Le Monde, and others.
-As a television documentary maker I worked with Tony Burman at Canadian Broadcasting Corporation, Ted Koppel at ABC Nightline, and Ed Bradley at CBS 60 Minutes, and others.
-That work taught me the importance of visual cues.
+As a television documentary maker I worked with Tony Burman at Canadian Broadcasting Corporation, Ted Koppel at ABC Nightline, and Ed Bradley and Anderson Cooper at CBS 60 Minutes, and others.